JVital2013/vitality-goes/README.md

 ## System Requirements

+There are different ways to set up the Vitality GOES server.
+No matter the method you choose, you must already have a ground station set up that receives imagery from a geostationary weather satellite.
+Vitality GOES was designed to handle HRIT/EMWIN data processed by goestools, but other data sources may work.
+[See below](#displaying-data-from-other-satellites) for more details.

-There are different ways to set up the Vitality GOES server. **It is recommended that you host Vitality GOES on your ground station itself** for the most up-to-date information and to simplify setup/maintenance, but it can be hosted on another machine if you have a sync process set up between the ground station and the Vitality GOES server. *Syncing received images from another machine is outside the scope of Vitality GOES.*
+It is recommended that you host Vitality GOES on your ground station itself for the most up-to-date information and to simplify setup/maintenance.
+If you choose, it can be hosted on another machine if you have a sync process set up between the ground station and the Vitality GOES server. *Syncing received images from another machine is outside the scope of Vitality GOES.*

 It is recommended that you use a Debian-based Linux distro to host the Vitality GOES server.
 Something like Raspberry Pi OS, Ubuntu, or Debian is preferred.
 Windows-hosted Vitality GOES runs slower than it does when hosted on Linux - displaying EMWIN information can be extremely slow, but other parts of the software are more usable.
 See [this issue for more](https://github.com/JVital2013/vitality-goes/issues/2).